 Holy Shepherd Lutheran Church is a community committed to worship.
 We gather to praise the One who has given us all things, to hear God’s life-giving, life-guiding Word, and to share in that meal of grace which Christ Jesus offers to all.
 We understand worship to be something we ‘do’ rather than something we simply ‘observe’.
 Though the styles and formats of our worship vary, our shared commitment is to offer worship which is “Lutheran” in its theological perspectives.
 That means in worship we express and experience the truth that “We can’t do anything to make God love us any more – or any less – than God does right now!”

-During our Summer Schedule we have one service at 9:30 a.m.
+Our current worship schedule has a single all-congregation service at 9:30 a.m.
 Coffee fellowship will be served at 10:30 a.m. on the patio outside the sanctuary weather permitting.